-In NLP training, there is no government or legal affiliation or any certification standard.
-There are also no official course content, no official duration of training or levels of competency.
+In NLP training, there are no government or legal affiliations or any certification standard.
+There is also no official course content, no official duration of training or levels of competency.
 This applies not only in the UK but elsewhere in the world.
 There are however a number of organisations and bodies that have set certain standards for certification in order to reflect how NLP training should be conducted.
 These organisations will sometimes differ in opinion and each of these organisations has a different judgement although none are mandatory to join in order to achieve NLP training.

 At NLP World we strive to get you the best, fully accredited certifications so that your certificate holds up internationally.
 We have made sure that the certification is valid in South Africa, the UK and The United States, so you are assured of the recognised qualifications that you want.
-With that in mind, we are accredited via AIP (USA), ANLP (UK), CPD (worldwide), Comensa (SA) and The Coaching Society (worldwide).
+With that in mind, we are accredited via AIP (USA), ANLP (UK based but worldwide), HPCSA and CPD (SA and worldwide), Comensa (SA) and The Coaching Society (worldwide).

 ANLP is an independent organisation that offers certification to all NLP trainers and is not affiliated with any specific training school.
 Any trainer can choose to go through a peer reviewed accreditation process that ANLP provides by submitting their training manuals as well as all other information relating to their course and promotion to the ANLP Accreditation Panel for review.